Have A Nice Life - Deathconsciousness

 But questionable politics and a controversial reputation aside, let us dive into the meat of this album.

 Gallo wrote, performed, and produced the entirety of this 2004 record which contributes to its intimate nature.
 With tracks like “Honey Bunny,” Gallo begins repeating the title words in a slightly mocking manner, poking fun at stereotypical pet names in cliche mushy love songs before a tonal shift in the second verse as he speaks directly to his lover.
-He ___ sings these words over (insert instrument description) This veil of intimacy extends into the eighth track of the record, “Apple Girl,” where he again addresses his lover, this time in the form of a sincere lullaby that turns tragic at the end when the song fades out and he admits to her that “'Cause when you drink / It makes me cry.”
+This veil of intimacy extends into the eighth track of the record, “Apple Girl,” where he again addresses his lover, this time in the form of a sincere lullaby that turns tragic at the end when the song fades out and he admits to her that “'Cause when you drink / It makes me cry.”
 It is moments like this that feel like we are gaining access to his journal with his most intimate love letters or eavesdropping on a private performance in his room.

 The lo-fi nature of this record matched the gloom I experienced in January.
 Gallo’s simple melodies and sparse lyrics exude a forlorn quality that is somewhat comforting — perhaps akin to wearing a beloved but tattered sweater on a very grey day.